hashicorp/se-demo-vault-intern_assets/README.md

 This demonstration explores the core benefits of Vault's Transit Secrets Engine.
 We visit 3 different scenarios you may encounter in order to leverage the engine.

 - Scenario 1: Introduction to the Transit Secrets Engine
-- Scenario 2: Unecnrypted Web Application and Database
+- Scenario 2: Unencrypted Web Application and Database
 - Scenario 3: Encrypted Web Application and Database

 | Resource | Description |